 3. Voice biometrics

-4. Training for customer service representatives
+4. Training for customer service representatives (CSR)

-Each CSR should be provided with training to help them spot social engineering attempts and arm them with the confidence and responses to avoid breaching security controls.
+Each CSR can be provided with training to help them spot social engineering attempts and arm them with the confidence and responses to avoid breaching security controls.
 This training is important not least because contact centre agents’ instincts are to ‘put the customer first’ and provide the best customer service, and it can sometimes be difficult for them to resist the pressure when they are being targeted by a skilled scammer.

-5. Smartmumbers Protect – front line defence
+5. Smartnumbers Protect – front line defence

 The above solutions mitigate attacks once the call has entered the contact centre environment.
 But what if an additional layer could be implemented before calls enter the IVR system or are put through to a call centre agent?
 This is where technologies such as Smartnumbers Protect can help.
 By analysing calls before they are answered, the fraud risk associated with those calls can be identified and calls routed appropriately.
 Suspicious calls can then be sent for further investigation, while the authentication of legitimate calls can be streamlined and levels of customer service improved.